Greenworks is a company well known for manufacturing power tools for homes and gardens. The company offers various tools. Among them are leaf blowers.

 The power cord version of Greenworks leaf blower can run unlimited since it uses electricity directly from the house.

-The battery also needs some time to be fully charged, which in other words, means that you may be taking more time to wipe the garden with battery version leaf blower.
+The battery also needs some time to be fully charged, which in other words, means that you may be taking more time to wipe the garden with a battery version leaf blower.

 However, Greenworks also has more powerful leaf blowers that run on a battery, which can run for up to one hour and have much higher CFM and blowing speed.